 For the first time in a few years, I managed to catch a proper cold, and by that, I mean a cold which confined me to bed for a couple of days, mainly with an awful fever and incessant coughing.
-It all started with a runny nose, but I was uncertain as to whether it was a cold or the start of the annual hay fever season.
-By the second day, it was unmistakable that it was a cold, and a pretty bad one, as all the symptoms associated with a bad cold manifested themselves: as well as the fever and the coughs, there were a severe headache and muscle pain.
+This cold all started with a runny nose, but I was uncertain as to whether it was a cold or the start of the annual hay fever season.
+By the second day, the symptoms were unmistakably that of a cold, and a pretty bad one, as all the symptoms associated with a bad cold manifested themselves: as well as the fever and the coughs, there were a severe headache and muscle pain.

 It took me a good few days to recover, and while most of the symptoms are thankfully gone, I’m still coughing quite regularly.
 As I felt well enough to venture outside, I bought a bottle of cough medicine at the local pharmacy.
 I haven’t had cough syrups for a long time, and it’s probably one of my least favourite types of medicine, as cough syrups usually come in two forms: either they are utterly vile, or sickeningly sweet.
 The bottle I bought belonged to the former, but seems to be quite effective, even if it hasn’t totally silenced the coughs.